denis2glez/p2p-handshake/docs/Design.md

 there is no constraint on the traits that it should implement, however it is expected that it can be used by the user to control the behaviour of the protocol.

+### Security handshake issues

+Overall, libp2p specifies two security protocols, TLS 1.3 and Noise.
+During a handshake, certificates should be verified in order to allow the connection attempt to be aborted during the security handshake.
+This requires being able to verify the peer ID after the handshake.
+Otherwise, we will have abnormal behaviors, such as aborting after completing the handshake and leaving the peer not knowing what went wrong.

+In order to address this problem we introduced the `SecurityUpgrade` trait that should be implemented by transports such as Noise or TLS.
+Then, we modified the `Builder::authenticate` function to accept an upgrade that implements this trait.
+Moreover, we implemented a state machine in `upgrade::secure` that calls the `SecurityUpgrade` trait instead of `InboundUpgrade` / `OutboundUpgrade`.
+Finally, we complete the solution by providing an implementation of the `SecurityUpgrade` trait for TLS transport.

 [TCP]: https://datatracker.ietf.org/doc/rfc9293
 [TLS]: https://datatracker.ietf.org/doc/rfc8446